WordPress vs Joomla vs Drupal 2023 Comparison

 Most users feel that WordPress is the simplest install.
-You can use WordPress website builder to make website and WordPress theme builder to generate themes.
+You can use a WordPress theme generator to make a website and a WordPress theme builder generate themes.
 Let us look at the Pros and Cons for each.

 - Minimal install interface and a quick installation process.

-- Hides information needed from user behind 2 stages of installation.
+- Hides information needed from the user behind 2 stages of installation.

-- Due to its popularity, most of the hosts have made it painless to install WordPress and get started.
-Many offer dedicated WordPress hosting and include a preinstalled version of WordPress.
+- Moreover, due to its popularity, most of the hosts have made it painless to install the CMS and get started.
+Many offer dedicated hosting and include a preinstalled version of the CMS.

-- Hosts offer WordPress installation using cPanel with a few clicks.
+- Hosts offer installation using cPanel with a few clicks.

 - Does not let the user do any extra configuration during installation.